Advertisement New WaysNew Ways Would you like to advertise on ICN? Click to learn more.

 Today is the 100th birthday of John Bradburne.
 In this video you can hear a rare archive recording of John reading his poem 'Mutemwa', and then singing the prayer poem 'God be in my Head' by British composer Walford Davies.

-Mutemwa Leprosy Settlement was the place where John stayed for the last 10 years of his life, caring for the leprosy patients as brothers, sharing everything he had, and refusing to leave them, which ultimately led to his murder on the 5th September 1979.
+Mutemwa Leprosy Settlement was the place where John stayed for the last 10 years of his life, caring for the leprosy patients as brothers and sisters, sharing everything he had, and refusing to leave them, which ultimately led to his murder on the 5th September 1979.
 In the video, you will see images of John and his friends past and present.

 This is the final day of the John Bradburne Memorial Society 100 days of John Bradburne's poetry.